 Performance Improvement Plans

-After the first six months of the Contract, if the Agency determines the Contractor is not performing to Contract standards, the Contractor may be required to develop and submit to the Agency, within 45 days of notification by the Agency's Service Contract Specialist, a Performance Improvement Plan.
+Any time after the first six months of the Contract, if the Agency determines the Contractor is not performing to Contract standards, the Contractor may be required to develop and submit a Performance Improvement Plan to the Agency within 45 days of notification by the Agency's Service Contract Specialist.

 The Performance Improvement Plan shall describe the action steps and benchmarks the Contractor plans to implement in order to meet the minimum expectations.
 Performance Improvement Plans shall continue following an Agency approved timeline for up to six months and shall contain measurable improvement goals that will be achieved by the Contractor.
-The Agency Contract owner must approve all Performance Improvement Plans.
+The Contract Owner must approve all Performance Improvement Plans.

 Once the Performance Improvement Plan has been approved, the Contractor shall submit required documentation, including reports concerning progress on the plan at an Agency approved frequency, to the Agency Service Contract Specialist.
 If at the conclusion of the initial Performance Improvement Plan the Contractor is still not performing to Contract standards, the Contractor shall develop a second Performance Improvement Plan.
 If either of these Performance Improvement Plans is not completed according to the Agency’s specifications, the Agency reserves the right to reduce monthly payments by 10% until the Performance Improvement Plan is completed.
 The Service Contract Specialist will monitor implementation of the plans for their duration.
 Determination of whether a Contractor has completed a Performance Improvement Plan will be made at the sole discretion of the Agency.